FeiyouG/commander.nvim/README.md

     lazy = {
       -- Set to true to automatically add all key bindings set through lazy.nvim enable = false,
+      -- Set to true to use plugin name as category for each keybinding added from lazy.nvim set_plugin_name_as_cat = false
     }
   }
 }